Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Right, OK so now let's go back and revisit `vcl_error`...

-The `vcl_error` subroutine is a tricky one because it exists in _both_ the edge and the cluster environments.
+The `vcl_error` subroutine is a tricky one because it exists on _both_ the 'cluster edge' and the 'cluster shield' nodes.

-Meaning if you execute `error 401` from `vcl_recv`, then `vcl_error` will execute in the context of the edge node; whereas if you executed an `error` from a cluster environment like `vcl_fetch`, then `vcl_error` would execute in the context of the cluster node.
+Meaning if you execute `error 401` from `vcl_recv`, then `vcl_error` will execute in the context of the 'cluster edge' node; whereas if you executed an `error` from a 'cluster shield' node state like `vcl_fetch`, then `vcl_error` would execute in the context of the 'cluster shield' node.

-Meaning, how you transition information between `vcl_error` and `vcl_deliver` could depend on whether you're on a edge or cluster node.
+Meaning, how you transition information between `vcl_error` and `vcl_deliver` could depend on whether you're on a 'cluster edge' node or a 'cluster shield' node.

 To help explain this I'm going to give another _real_ example, where I wanted to lookup some content in our cache and if it didn't exist I wanted to restart the request and use a different origin server to serve the content.

 To do this I expected the route to go from `vcl_recv`, to `vcl_hash` and the lookup to fail so we would end up in `vcl_miss`.
-Now from `vcl_miss` I could have triggered a restart, but anything I set on the `req` object at that point (such as any breadcrumb data appended to `X-VCL-Route`) would have been lost as we transitioned from the cluster back to the edge (where `vcl_recv` is).
+Now from `vcl_miss` I could have triggered a restart, but anything I set on the `req` object at that point (such as any breadcrumb data appended to `X-VCL-Route`) would have been lost as we transitioned from the 'cluster shield' node back to the 'cluster edge' node (where `vcl_recv` is).

 I needed a way to persist the "miss" breadcrumb, so instead of returning a restart from `vcl_miss` I would trigger a custom error such as `error 901` and inside of `vcl_error` I have the following logic: